Keep market space for Newmarket

 Below is a planning observation I sent in on plans for an “amusement centre” proposed for Dolphin’s Barn.
 The full project details are here and observations wereopen until 28 August 2024.

 UPDATE: Dublin City Council thankfully REJECTED this application in September 2024.
 The full decision is here.
+The developer has now appealed to An Bord Pleanála – I will be submitting a further objection there.

 Continue reading “Why I’m against the “amusement centre” plan in Dolphin’s Barn”